bitembassy/home-node/lightning-backup.md

 gpg --verify keybase_amd64.deb.sig keybase_amd64.deb &&

 # Install system-wide (requires sudo)
-sudo apt install -y ./keybase_amd64.deb
+sudo apt install -y ./keybase_amd64.deb &&

+# Cleanup installation files
+rm -rf ~/keybase-installation && cd ~
 ```

-Keybase can now be opened from the lauancher.
+The Keybase app can now be opened from the launcher.

 ### Login and add this computer as a new device
 You may login using the UI (run Keybase from the launcher) or using the command-line.